 - Mr J Bishop – Head of Music

-- Mr E. Thornton – Teacher of Music
+- Ms P Pinnock – Teacher of Music

-Students at St Edmund Campion also have the option of getting involved in the extra-curricular activities the Music Department run throughout the year.
-We have important musical events which include the Christmas Carol Service and Summer Concert.
-There are regular choir rehearsals, along with many opportunities for musicians to perform at these events.
-The school regularly runs School Productions, which offer keen performers the opportunity to showcase their talents on the big stage.
-The Music Department has two music specialist TAGs including a Guitar TAG and an African Drumming TAG to sign up for during TAG time.
-These TAG workshops give students the chance to learn and develop specific instrumental skills in a group setting.
+The music department offers many extra-curricular activities so pupils can always practise and develop skills.
+We host important musical events throughout the year, including the Christmas Carol Service and Summer Concert.
+There are regular choir and band rehearsals, along with many opportunities for soloists and ensembles to perform at these events.
+The school runs school production, which offers keen performers the opportunity to showcase their talents on the big stage.
+We offer two specialist music Talents and Gifts Groups (TAG) including a Guitar and an Ensemble performance.
+These groups provide pupils with the chance to learn and develop specific instrumental skills with a specialist teacher.

-2 music rooms, equipped with a range of instruments including keyboards, Drum kits and guitars.
+- Two music rooms equipped with a range of instruments including keyboards, drum kits and guitars.

-A specialist Music technology iMac suite with 16 high quality Digital Audio Workstations.
+- A specialist iMac suite with 16 high quality Digital Audio Workstations.

 Music Lessons 2022/2023